 Daisy’s first marriage was to Jay M. Danziger, who was connected to the Mexican Petrol Oil Company.
 After their divorce, she married silent film star Antonio Moreno in 1923.
 Together they built their mansion overlooking Silver Lake; the home went by various names throughout the years from Crestmount, to the Danziger Mansion, to the Canfield-Moreno Mansion, and finally the Paramour Estate.
 In addition to their home, Daisy also used the property as a boarding school and academy that educated young-orphaned girls.
-But in 1933, only days after her abrupt separation from Moreno, Daisy’s life came to a tragic end, returning home from a party, when she drove off a 300-foot cliff along Mulholland Drive.
+But in 1933, only days after her abrupt separation from Moreno, Daisy’s life came to a tragic end, returning home from a party, when her chauffeur-driven car plunged off a 300-foot cliff along Mulholland Drive.
 The home continued to operate as a boarding school, while Moreno stayed in the home until 1948.
 In 1953, the home was deeded to the Franciscan Sisters of the Immaculate Conception Order, who also used it as a school.
 In 1998, designer Dana Hollister purchased the home, renamed it Paramour, and funded a restoration from onsite film shoots, weddings and social events.

 Perched on over 4.3 acres, the four-story, walled, 22,000-square-foot home with 15 bedrooms and 15 baths is not anyone’s regular ho-hum mansion.
 Created by Robert D. Farquhar, the architect to the stars who also did the Owlwood Estate - once owned by both Tony Curtis and Cher, Paramour played host to lavish celebrity parties and was ultimately dubbed by the tabloids as "The Most Beautiful Home in Hollywood."
 Features include ceiling beams painted to match the colors in the home’s fabrics, a bar front covered in zebra skin, a grand ballroom with a 25-foot-high ceiling, gilded mirrors, bold colors, crystal chandeliers, a myriad of places to dine, marble-hand-tiled pool, sunroom, lower-level staff quarters, and 360-degree views that stretch from the Pacific Ocean to the San Gabriel Mountains.
 There are four guest cottages, two guest suites, lush landscaping with rose gardens, and parking for 50 cars.
 According to the seller, “Antique and vintage lighting, furniture, and décor are not included in the sale, but may be available at an additional cost."